alexabbott/firebase-cms/README.md

 # FirebaseCMS

-A CMS and E-commerce platform with a Front End theme built with Angular 4 (Angular CLI), Firebase (AngularFire2), Angular Material and Stripe.
-Manage pages, blog posts, products, orders, customers, carts, navigation, themes and admins with this tool.
+FirebasCMS is an e-commerce and blogging platform with a storefront and CMS built with Angular 4 (Angular CLI), Firebase (AngularFire2), Angular Material and Stripe.
+Create, moderate and manage pages, blog posts, products, orders, customers, carts, navigation, themes, admins and more with this web application.

 ## Installation